Alderton, D. (1996) Rodents of the world, London: Blandford, p. 20.

 Henderson, J. V.; Nicol, C. J.; Lines, J.A.; White, R. P. & Wathes, C. M. (2001) “Behaviour of domestic ducks exposed to mobile predator stimuli.
 1. Flock responses”, British Poultry Science, 42, pp. 433-438.

-International Down and Feather Laboratory and Institute (2009) Finding the truth about “live-plucking” and “harvesting”, Salt Lake City: International Down and Feather Laboratory and Institute [accessed on 22 May 2013].
+International Down and Feather Laboratory and Institute (2009) Finding the truth about “live-plucking” and “harvesting”, Salt Lake City: International Down and Feather Laboratory and Institute.

 Kotrschal, K.; Scheiber, I. B. R. & Hirschenhauser, K. (2010) “Individual performance in complex social systems: The greylag goose example”, in Kappeler, P. (ed.)
 Animal behaviour: Evolution and mechanisms, Berlin: Springer, pp. 121-148.